gbettineschi/cv-public/README.md

-# Gabriele Bettineschi's public Curriculum Vitae
+# Gabriele Bettineschi's public CV
 The most recent public version of my curriculum vitae in PDF.